HexicPyth/Axonet/README.md

 # Axonet

 Axonet is an active <b>proof of concept</b> demonstrating the functionality, special attributes, and applications of decentralized networking/computing on computationally expensive problems and distributed tasks.
-As nodes I recommend using as many old and/or not-otherwise-useful laptops as you can come up with, because they're easy to find.
+The cluster(s) consist of any networked devices on your <b>local subnet<b/>.
+I recommend using as many old and/or not-otherwise-useful laptops as you can come up with, because they're easy to find.
 However that's up to you.

 ## Getting Started